DFE-Digital/apply-for-teacher-training/README.md

-# Apply to Become a Teacher
+# Apply for postgraduate teacher training

-Apply to Become a Teacher service for candidates to apply for teacher training courses.
+**Apply for postgraduate teacher training** service for candidates to apply to intitial teacher training courses.

 Ruby on Rails application has been set up with: